 An absorption turbidity sensor is a device used to measure the turbidity of a liquid by evaluating the extent to which the liquid sample absorbs light.
 Its light source typically consists of an LED (Light Emitting Diode) that emits light at a specific wavelength or within a certain wavelength range.
 The emitted light passes through the liquid sample being tested.
 When the light encounters suspended particles or molecules in the liquid, some of the light is absorbed by these particles.
 The remaining transmitted light is measured by a photodetector.
 The sensor then converts the detected light intensity into a turbidity measurement value.
 This is usually done by comparing the intensity of transmitted light with the intensity of incident light (the light before it passes through the sample).

-Absorption turbidity sensors are widely used in applications such as water treatment, environmental monitoring, industrial processes, and laboratory environments to assess the clarity and quality of liquid samples.
+Absorption turbidity sensors are widely used in environmental monitoring, food and beverage, water treatment, industrial production and laboratories to control the turbidity of liquids in various processes.

 2. Nephelometric Turbidity Sensors

 A nephelometric turbidity sensor is a device used to measure the turbidity or cloudiness of a liquid sample by evaluating the light scattering caused by suspended particles in the liquid.

 The light source of a turbidity sensor is typically an LED (Light Emitting Diode), and the emitted light is directed into the liquid sample being tested.
 As the light passes through the sample, it encounters suspended particles or molecules.
 These particles scatter the incident light in various directions.
 The sensor includes photodetectors or photodiodes placed at specific angles to detect the scattered light.
 It measures the intensity of the scattered light at a specific angle relative to the incident light.
 The amount of scattered light is directly related to the concentration and size of suspended particles in the liquid.